python-effect/effect/README.rst

   implementation
 - a way to decouple the "intent" of an effect from the implementation, thus allowing alternative implementations of effects.

-Each of these perspectives has a section below describing that approach.

 Effect starts with a very simple idea: instead of having a function which performs side-effects (such as IO):